MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 For clients that implement support for ESNI, the interaction between HTTPSSVC and Alt-Svc is described in {{esni-client-behavior}}.

+This specification does not alter the DNS queries performed when connecting to an Alt-Svc hostname (typically A and/or AAAA only).

 ## HTTP Strict Transport Security {#hsts}

 By publishing an HTTPSSVC record, the server